About this Program

 program goals.
 APPLY FOR A SCHOLARSHIP

-You may be eligible to apply for a UW Certificate Scholarship or Rotary Scholarship to cover most of the costs of this program.
+You may be eligible to apply for a UW Certificate Scholarship to cover most of the costs of this program.
 Scholarships are awarded based on financial need and the potential of the program to positively impact your career.
-For more information, see the
+For eligibility details, see the